Denis21800/PSSNet/README.md

 ## Run model
-This repository contains a pretrained model for segmenting _aa-corners_ in *.pdb files.
-To run the model, you need to specify the following parameters in the config.py file:
+This repository contains a pretrained model for segmenting:
-- pdb_base=_path to directory containing pdb files_
-- out_dir=_path to output directory_

-After specifying these parameters, run the command:

-**$python pdb_processor.py**
+-aa-corners
+-a-hairpins
+-b-hairpins
+-BaB
+To extract the specified structures from the folder containing the PDB, you need to run the sss_extractor.py script.
+usage: sss_extractor.py [-h] -pdb PDB -out OUT [-sss SSS]

+Extract SSS from PDB

+options:
+  -h, --help  show this help message and exit
+  -pdb PDB    Path to the folder with the PDB database -out OUT    Path to the output folder
+  -sss SSS    The type of supersecondary structure to be extracted from the
+              PDB aa-corner', 'a-hairpin', 'b-hairpin', 'bab

 The output directory will contain files of pdb format with cut coordinates of supersecondary structures.